National Bank of Scotland: Part of Lloyds

 In the early twentieth century the English banks were beginning to look north of the border and in 1918 Lloyds Bank acquired the National Bank.
 The architect Philip McManus of T.P.
 Marwick & Sons designed a striking moderne temporary headquarters building for the bank on George Street in 1937, and Lloyds allowed the National to continue operating independently until 1959.
 At that point the Commercial Bank of Scotland approached Lloyds with a view to a merger.
 Lloyds agreed to dispose of its 100% holding in the National Bank and the two Scottish banks merged to become the National Commercial Bank of Scotland; Lloyds was left with a 37% stake in the enlarged bank.

 The National Bank became the first commercial bank in the world to offer a mobile banking service, which was established on the Isle of Lewis in 1946.
-In 1947 a new headquarters building was opened in St. Andrew Square, designed in an American-inspired style.
+In 1947 a new headquarters building was opened in St. Andrew Square, designed in an American-inspired style by Leslie Grahame Thomson with Arthur Joseph Davis.